gastonmastra/gastonmastra/README.md

 - 📅 Born on 03/22/2001.

 ## Technologies
-I used to work a lot but Angular and .NET.
+I used to work a lot with Angular and .NET.
 Nowadays I'm working with Django and React.
 I'm a person that can change technologies on the way (or at least so I try 😅) so I feel comfortable with many frameworks.

 ## Learning